 Further information on the Industrial Year can be found here: http://business.leeds.ac.uk/undergraduate/year–in–industry/

 The degree classifications of most candidates will be clear-cut.
-However, the Progression and Awards Board will identify students whose classifications are borderline for further consideration.
+However, the Progression and Awards Board will identify students whose classifications are borderline for further consideration for candidates for awards in 2022/23.
 This is known as “academic discretion”.
-For undergraduate honours degree students, academic discretion applies if you have a classification average falling within a band of 0.05 below a classification threshold on the 0.00 – 10.00 classification scale (e.g. between 6.80 and 6.85) For taught postgraduate students, academic discretion applies if you have a classification average falling within a band of 0.10 below a classification threshold on the 0.00 – 10.00 classification scale.
+For undergraduate honours degree students, academic discretion applies if you have a classification average falling within a band of 0.05 below a classification threshold on the 0.00–10.00 classification scale (e.g. between 6.80 and 6.85).
+For taught postgraduate students, academic discretion applies if you have a classification average falling within a band of 0.10 below a classification threshold on the 0.00–10.00 classification scale.

 The Progression and Awards Board can use its powers of discretion to award a higher class only if it is persuaded that it has sufficient evidence against established criteria to merit the higher award.